 Keep healthy snacks at your desk

-Another trick you can use is to buy healthy snacks (nuts, dried fruit and trail mix are a good choice, assuming you’re not allergic) and keep them at your desk to tide you over until your next meal.
+Another trick you can use is to buy healthy snacks (nuts, dried fruit and trail mix are a good choice, as long as you’re not allergic) and keep them at your desk to tide you over until your next meal.

 Download a free budgeting app

 Here is a list of the 8 Best Budgeting Apps of 2019.
 Note which ones are free and which ones aren’t.
 Pick one a free one to set up.